 - They decided to walk all the way through the mall, even though it was packed.

-When to Use Thru
+When To Use Thru

 Here is where things get a little bit tricky.
 Although thru has the same meaning as through, this doesn’t necessarily mean that this word should start showing up in your landing pages or blog posts.

 For example, you can get away with using the word thru as you text your best friend or when you post on Facebook, but you should probably avoid using it when you’re applying for a job, writing an academic paper, or crafting any sort of formal document.
 If you aren’t sure whether or not to use thru or through, take a minute and think about who your audience is and you’ll probably make the right choice.
 Here are some examples of using thru vs through to help you sort it out:

 - “Go thru the tunnel and turn right to get to my house,” she texted her friend.